GWR01

 The Power of God heralds a new status of humanity

-In the time that followed Eden, mankind had lost their status as children of God.
-Humans were born according to the fallen Adam's form and likeness.
-So it remained until Christ the Messiah was manifested in human form.
 Only an occasional prophet was raised up to speak for God.
-But for the most part individuals could not know God, nor meet with him for fellowship.
+But for the most part humanity and the world could not know God, nor could meet with him for fellowship.
 When Adam lost his dominion over the earth, Satan became the default 'god of this world.'
 He was acting in this capacity when he tempted the Lord in the wilderness.
 The tempter said, "All of these kingdoms are mine and I give them to whom I wish.."
-Lucifer was willing to make a deal with Jesus, offering these kingdoms with the stiplulation that Jesus would worship and give homage to him.
+Lucifer was willing to make a deal with Jesus, offering these kingdoms with the stiplulation that Jesus would still worship and give homage to him.
 This would have the effect of defeating the plan of redemption through the promised seed of the woman.
-(Genesis 3:15)

 Throughout the earliest days of the Christian faith the question has been asked and must continue to be asked, "Should we obey God or man?"
 In order to distinguish between these two voices something is required of us: To begin, each of us must acknowledge that the Bible IS the Word of Truth and trust it to be the single valid source of truth and doctrine.
 Too few in the modern world have actually discovered this and believe it.
 Secondly it is required of us to listen to the voice of inner witness which God has given to all his children.
 Those seeking truth will usually seek some expert, theologian, or cleric explain to explain to us what is written.